 When a PWG Candidate Standard has passed Last Call, demonstrated interoperability and acquired Formal Approval, it is promoted to the final status of a PWG Standard.
-At this point the Standard is assigned an IEEE ISTO standard number.
+At this point, the prefix "CS" is replaced by "STD" in the IEEE ISTO standard number, resulting in a number such as "STD 5105.2".